 Increased symptoms may occur for 7-10 days due to procedure.

 Prescription medications may be given to relieve these symptoms.
-You will complete a physical therapy program to strengthen your back and core-muscles; physical therapy is a key part of making maximizing your recovery.
+You will complete a physical therapy program to strengthen your back and core muscles.
+Physical therapy is a key part of maximizing your recovery.

 Possible side effects